zlsa/f9r-dev2d/README.md

 CC0.
 Use it, abuse it.

-Also licensed under the WTFPL or, at your option, you can pay $2499 per month for 24/7 support.
+Also (optionally) licensed under the WTFPL.

 ## Exceptions